WokLibCodeClub/Snake/Week2-Lists_and_Loops/README.md

 `numberlist = range(2,11)`

-Here we have put two numbers, separated by a comma, in brackets after range, with the first number *smaller* than the second.
-Use the same `print(list(numberlist))` instruction to see which numbers go into the number list with this version of the range function.
-How would you use range to produce a list of numbers from 4 to 15?
+Here we have put two numbers, separated by a comma, in brackets after `range`, with the first number *smaller* than the second.
+Use the same `print(list(numberlist))` instruction to see which numbers go into the number list with this version of the `range` function.
+How would you use `range` to produce a list of numbers from 4 to 15?
 Try it and see if it works!
 What happens if the first number is not smaller than the second?

 ### range function - third method:

 `numberlist = range(4,21,3)`

-Here we have put **three** numbers, separated by commas, in brackets after range.
+Here we have put **three** numbers, separated by commas, in brackets after `range`.
 Use the same `print(list(numberlist))` instruction to see which numbers go into the number list with this command.
 What is the meaning of the third number?

 If you've done all this you've probably worked out that the first number in brackets is the starting number for the list and the last number is the size of the interval between the numbers in the list.
 The second number sets how long the list is, but it's more complicated than simply the last number in the list.
 The way Python uses the second number is to stop the list before the next number in the list would be the same as or beyond the second number.
 It's quite difficult to explain simply, the best thing is to experiment until you get the hang of it.

-In the third method of the range function the third number can be negative - to give a list where the numbers get smaller.
+In the third method of the `range` function the third number can be negative - to give a list where the numbers get smaller.

 Loop with range function
 ------------------------